 Use of authentication protocols that require no password

 While authentication through a user/password combination and using multi-factor authentication is considered generally secure, there are use cases where it isn't considered the best option or even safe.
-An example of this are third party applications that desire connecting to the web application, either from a mobile device, another website, desktop or other situations.
+Examples of this are third party applications that desire connecting to the web application, either from a mobile device, another website, desktop or other situations.
 When this happens, it is NOT considered safe to allow the third party application to store the user/password combo, since then it extends the attack surface into their hands, where it isn't in your control.
 For this, and other use cases, there are several authentication protocols that can protect you from exposing your users' data to attackers.

 Open Authorization (OAuth) is a protocol that allows an application to authenticate against a server as a user, without requiring passwords or any third party server that acts as an identity provider.
 It uses a token generated by the server, and provides how the authorization flows most occur, so that a client, such as a mobile application, can tell the server what user is using the service.

 The recommendation is to use and implement OAuth 1.0a or OAuth 2.0, since the very first version (OAuth1.0) has been found to be vulnerable to session fixation.